reviewboard/reviewboard/docs/manual/users/reviews/editing-reviews.rst

 <reviewing-file-attachments>`.

-Existing comments can be edited by clicking the comment text or pencil icon, entering new text, and clicking :guilabel:`OK`.
+Existing comments can be edited by clicking the comment text or pencil icon, entering new text, and clicking :guilabel:`Save`.

 .. image:: review-dialog-comment.png